Millennium Sapphire Price Reaches $0.17 on Exchanges (MSTO)

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-Millennium Sapphire launched on December 4th, 2021.
+Millennium Sapphire was first traded on December 4th, 2021.
 Millennium Sapphire’s total supply is 149,999,499 tokens.
-Millennium Sapphire’s official message board is mstokensto.medium.com.
-The official website for Millennium Sapphire is mstoken.art.
 Millennium Sapphire’s official Twitter account is @millenniumsapp and its Facebook page is accessible here.
+The official message board for Millennium Sapphire is mstokensto.medium.com.
+Millennium Sapphire’s official website is mstoken.art.

 The MS Token represents both fractionalized ownership in the Millennium Sapphire and future pro-rata share in the potential profits driven by NFTs.
 The NFT’s will be created in collaboration with studios and digital artists.